 God’s Law versus His Covenants

-In differentiation to the contract, God’s law has stood by itself as an eternal truth that existed prior to creation.
+In differentiation to the contract, God’s law has stood by itself as an eternal truth that existed before creation.
 For example, the commandment to not commit murder was never done away with when Christ died on the cross.
 No, what died on the cross was God’s eternal condemnation for those who have committed murder.
 Because of Christ’s propitiation for our sin, which was His fulfillment of the law of sin and death, a person who has committed murder can now repent and be forgiven of their sins by receiving Yeshua as their Lord and Savior.
 Hence, we are saved by God’s grace alone and not any instruction of the law, or by any human effort to fulfill the legally binding Mosaic Contract which came with the penalty of death to any person who committed murder.

 Once again, God’s law is uncreated and has eternally existed with Him and within Him,[vi] and since nothing exists apart from Him, His law exists because of Him.
 It is this law that reveals His hidden nature to creation, and therefore when God promised to write His law in our minds and hearts, He was telling Israel that He intended to write His nature into their created being.
 This was the promise contained within the Aaronic priestly blessing, where the Lord wrote this prayer to Israel, “The Lord bless you and keep you; The Lord make His face [His glory] shine upon you, And be gracious [show mercy] to you; The Lord lift up His countenance [His essence] upon you, And give you peace [shalom]” (Numbers 6:24-26).

-God’s eternal law was to become a part of us, and is in fact inseparable from our new nature which is in Christ.
+God’s eternal law was to become a part of us and is, in fact, inseparable from our new nature, which is in Christ.
 The Lord has made us a new creation by giving us a new spirit; the spirit of the living God that dwells within us.
-Since God is love, then it now becomes obvious that, “He who does not love does not know God, for God is love” (1 John 4:8).
-Some people call this the law of love, but this law is measured by its attributes which are called the fruit of the Spirit:
+Since God is love, then it now becomes obvious that “He who does not love does not know God, for God is love” (1 John 4:8).
+Some people call this the law of love, but this law is measured by its attributes, which are called the fruit of the Spirit:

 “Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things” (1 Corinthians 13:4-7).

-The Talmud relates that it was Hillel the Elder who authored the well-known statement that the love of one’s fellow Jew (Ahavat Yisrael) is the basis of the entire Torah.
+The Talmud relates that it was Hillel, the Elder who authored the well-known statement that the love of one’s fellow Jew (Ahavat Yisrael) is the basis of the entire Torah.
 For Hillel, had been approached by a gentile who declared that he wished to convert to Judaism, but only if Hillel would teach him the entire Torah while he stood on one foot.
 Hillel replied, “What is hateful to you, do not do to your fellow.
 That is the whole Torah; the rest is but commentary...”

-Since the law remains an eternal truth about God’s nature, and we now have this law of truth (the Holy Spirit)[vii] dwelling within us, we need to view the covenants from the perspective of the legal requirements (i.e. contractual obligations) stipulated under each one.
+Since the law remains an eternal truth about God’s nature, and we now have this law of truth (the Holy Spirit)[vii] dwelling within us, we need to view the covenants from the perspective of the legal requirements (i.e., contractual obligations) stipulated under each one.

 Regarding the covenant with Abraham, God promised the land of Canaan to the descendants of Israel as an eternal inheritance.
-Abraham’s obligation in return was to circumcise his flesh.
-Regarding the covenant with Moses (the Mosaic Law) the Lord imparted his moral standards for the nation of Israel, these being the Ten Commandments, and the ceremonial and civil laws that ensued.
+Abraham’s obligation, in return, was to circumcise his flesh.
+Regarding the covenant with Moses (the Mosaic Law) the Lord imparted his moral standards for the nation of Israel, these being the Ten Commandments and the ceremonial and civil laws that ensued.
 The covenant thereby made God’s eternal laws binding upon the Jewish people, blessing the nation of Israel when they obeyed His law and cursing them when they did not.

 The Lord now established the eternal priesthood of Aaron and his sons along with all its services and sacrifices, that would ultimately be fulfilled in Christ.
 This law of sin and propitiation for sin (atonement), has now forever been written into our minds and hearts.
 For this reason, we take communion, as it is written, “This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me” (1 Corinthians 11:25).
 The Lord now also established His eternal feasts and holy convocations with the nation of Israel, including the Sabbath, all pointing to her redemption and eternal rest that would come through her Messiah.

-Still, there are national responsibilities for Israel, and even more so now for the church who is the larger assemblage of Israel and the nations who have been grafted into her.
+Still, there are national responsibilities for Israel, and even more so now for the church, which is the larger assemblage of Israel and the nations who have been grafted into her.
 Therefore, “Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (Hebrews 10:23-25).

 The Mosaic Law

 So, how are we to approach the Mosaic Law?
 We certainly cannot come back under the bondage of the Old Covenant, for with it came punishment and death—the curse of the law.
 Yeshua took away the curse by fulfilling the law of sin and death, and He became our curse by dying on the cross for our sins.
 Therefore, we can now approach God’s law with grace rather than condemnation.
 When we fail, God’s mercy prevails because the blood of Yeshua has already covered us, as it is written: “Whoever has been born of God does not sin, for His seed remains in him; and he cannot sin, because he has been born of God” (1 John 3:9).
-And still we know that God’s mercy and grace are not a license to sin.
+And still, we know that God’s mercy and grace are not a license to sin.

 If the law is an eternal truth about God’s nature, and Yeshua has not done away with it, then it appears logical that Israel as a nation is still corporately bound to God’s eternal legal expectations.
-Once again, these are not a means to salvation, but will be used to set up the civil and moral foundation of the Messianic kingdom that Christ will establish when He returns, for it is written: “Now it shall come to pass in the latter days That the mountain of the Lord’s house Shall be established on the top of the mountains, And shall be exalted above the hills; And all nations shall flow to it.
+Once again, these are not a means to salvation but will be used to set up the civil and moral foundation of the Messianic kingdom that Christ will establish when He returns.
+For it is written: “Now it shall come to pass in the latter days That the mountain of the Lord’s house Shall be established on the top of the mountains, And shall be exalted above the hills; And all nations shall flow to it.
 And many peoples will come and say, ‘Come, let us go up to the mountain of the LORD, To the house of the God of Jacob; That He may teach [instruct] us concerning His ways And that we may walk in His paths.’
 For the law will go forth from Zion And the word of the LORD from Jerusalem” (Isaiah 2:2-3).

 And who explicitly is called to instruct the nations in the ways of the Lord?
 It is Israel, and now the larger assemblage of the nations that have been grafted into her—the church.
 God’s law, His nature will be revealed through Zion, and the ways of the Lord, God’s instruction will go forth from Jerusalem.
 If God has written His law on our hearts and minds, then He is telling His people that we will be sent into the nations of the earth to reveal His nature, which is expressly bound within His eternal laws.
 As we are conformed into the image of Christ, each of us will become the express image of our heavenly Father.
-We will therefore not only teach God’s laws, but we will be living examples of them.
+We will, therefore, not only teach God’s laws, but we will be living examples of them.

-To be clear, I am not speaking of rabbinic Judaism which has expounded upon God’s law as a means of righteousness.
+To be clear, I am not speaking of rabbinic Judaism, which has expounded upon God’s law as a means of righteousness.
 No, I am speaking of God’s eternal law that remains encapsulated in scripture, what I like to call biblical Judaism; part of which has already been fulfilled in Christ at His first advent, and the fulfillment that is yet to be revealed when He returns to establish His Millennial kingdom.

-If we are to become living examples of God’s law, we will forever bear the testimony of Christ Yeshua and how He died on the cross for our sins.
+If we are to become living examples of God’s law, we will forever bear the testimony of Christ, Yeshua, and how He died on the cross for our sins.
 We will forever bear Christ’s attributes, which are love and mercy.
 We will forever model His ways, the Sabbath and the feasts of the Lord.
 We will forever be His priests, Holy unto the Lord, serving our heavenly Father in His holy temple in Jerusalem.
 We will forever be His judges, executing His law of justice and righteousness.
 And, we will forever be His kings, shepherding and instructing the nations of the earth in the law of the Lord.

 The Law is the Foundation